Veggie Pinwheels Recipe

-Make delicious Veggie Pinwheels for your next party or event and watch the platter empty in no time.
+Make delicious veggie pinwheels for your next party or event and watch the platter empty in no time.
 It is a colorful dish that can be an appetizer or light meal.

-This Veggie pinwheels with cream cheese appetizer recipe is quick, easy, and keeps well.
+This veggie pinwheels with cream cheese appetizer recipe is quick, easy, and keeps well.

 Like my easy Mini Caprese Skewers, there are one of my Easy Appetizer Recipes you will want to bookmark.

-Ingredients for Veggie Pinwheels
+Ingredients for vegetable pinwheels

-Flour Tortillas.
+- Flour Tortillas.
 Four large tortillas make a nice plateful of pinwheels, but you can double, triple, or quadruple this recipe for a large event.
-Most tortillas have vegetarian-friendly ingredients, so that these can truly be vegetarian pinwheel sandwiches.
+Most tortillas have vegetarian-friendly ingredients, so these can truly be vegetarian pinwheel sandwiches.

-Cream Cheese.
+- Cream Cheese.
 Regular or low fat will both work for the pinwheels.
-I don't recommend generic brands.
+I don’t recommend generic brands.

-Sour Cream.
+- Sour Cream.

-Dry Ranch Seasoning Packet.
-If you prefer., you can use ¼ cup homemade ranch seasoning.
+- Dry Ranch Seasoning Packet.
+If you prefer, you can use ¼ cup homemade ranch seasoning.

-Shredded Carrots.
+- Shredded Carrots.
 You can buy these already shredded to save yourself time.

-Mushrooms.
+- Mushrooms.
 Finely chopped.
-Shitake mushrooms have a lovely flavor but any mushroom will work for this.
+Shitake mushrooms have a lovely flavor, but any mushroom will work for this.

-Red Bell Pepper.
+- Red Bell Pepper.
 Diced small.

 - Add cream cheese to a medium bowl, and smooth it out with a fork.

-- Add sour cream and ranch seasoning to the bowl and stir together, until it is all fully mixed.
+- Add sour cream and ranch seasoning to the bowl and stir together until it is all fully mixed.

 - Chop/shred your veggies.